OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">

-At this time, Oracle Virtualbox provides the best support for illumos based distributions such as OpenIndiana.
+The OpenIndiana Project recommends the Oracle Virtualbox hypervisor as it provides the best support for illumos based distributions such as OpenIndiana.
-VMware Workstation Player and Linux KVM may also be used to run OpenIndiana as a guest operating system.
-However, generally speaking, these latter 2 hypervisors do not support illumos based operating systems as well as Virtualbox.
-Therefore, the table above has listed these hypervisors in order of compatibility.

 If you experience difficulties booting OpenIndiana on virtual hardware, or find virtual hardware devices which are either not properly recognized, or fail to function as expected, please report the problem to the upstream illumos Project.
 You may do so by submitting an issue using the [illumos project bug tracker](https://www.illumos.org/issues).

 </div>

 ### The OpenIndiana installer boot menu